 Mix all the ingredients in a food processor (minus the sesame seeds and the turmeric), until they are all mashed but not quite all the way (it needs a little bit of texture).
 Cover and store in the fridge for 1 1/2h.

 When the time is up take out of the fridge and start making the falafel balls with the hands.
-Use about 2 tbsp of mix per piece.
+Use about 2 tablespoons of mix per piece.
 Set on a board or plate coated with cassava or almond flour (just a little bit so they don't stick, but this is optional).

-When you used a third of the mix, start coating the next batch of balls with white sesame seed and set aside.
-When you have one-third of the mixture left, add turmeric (about 2 tsp) and make the third set of turmeric falafel balls.
+When you used a third of the mix, start coating the next batch of balls with white sesame seeds and set aside.
+When you have one-third of the mixture left, add turmeric (about 2 teaspoons) and make the third set of turmeric falafel balls.

-Heat a frying pan with avocado oil (I used a cast iron) and start frying the balls (test one first to see if the oil is hot enough).
+Heat a frying pan with avocado or extra virgin olive oil (I used a cast iron) and start shallow frying the balls (test one first to see if the oil is hot enough).
 Don't crowd them.
 Make the simple batch first, then the turmeric batch and the sesame coated batch at the end.
 It should take about two minutes to fry on each side.

 Take out on a paper towel.